dsrrenCodes/NTU-datathon-2025-Lifeline/README.md

 # My Model

 My model pipeline (best_model_pipeline) is a joblib file.
 Look at how_to_run_model.ipynb to see how to load it up to test the model.
 The functions in the file are required to load the model!
-Also my training is done in NTUdatathon.ipynb file

 <img width="740" height="404" alt="image" src="https://github.com/user-attachments/assets/6ccf1567-c389-48a0-bb6f-def436773b2f" />